Links

 Zanshin Kai is a Shotokan Karate club based in the Kirkintilloch, Bishopbriggs and Lenzie areas of East Dunbartonshire and Glasgow in Central Scotland.
 Shihan Kenny Davis 7th dan is the Head Instructor and he has been running the club for around 30 years.

-East Dunbartonshire Council Area
+East Dunbarton Area

 East Dunbartonshire Council – Local authorities cover a huge range of functions and issues, so it is not easy always to find what you are looking for on this site.
 The ‘A-Z of Content’ or search buttons are sometimes the best route.

 Community Police have a dedicated webpage giving information on how to contact your Lenzie and Kirkintilloch South Community Police, with photographs, contact numbers and other useful information.
 Crime statistics relevant to our area are also shown.
+Note that the non-emergency contact number for any region in Scotland is now 101.

 Health